rohithbaggu56-dot/Sophos-Endpoint-SOC-Investigation-Lab/Investigation-01-EICAR-Web-and-Endpoint-Detection/README.md

 A controlled endpoint security investigation using the **EICAR antivirus test file** to examine how Sophos protects a Windows endpoint and provides investigation visibility through Sophos Central.

-> ⚠️ EICAR is a harmless industry-standard antivirus test file used to validate security products.
-It is not real malware.
+> ⚠️ Lab Disclaimer:
+This investigation was performed in an isolated lab environment using the harmless EICAR antivirus test file.
+No real malware was used.

 ## 🎯 Objective

-The objective of this investigation was to understand how **Sophos Endpoint** protects a Windows endpoint against a controlled malware test and how the resulting security event can be investigated through **Sophos Central**.
+The objective of this investigation was to understand how **Sophos Endpoint** protects a Windows endpoint and how Sophos Central supports the detection and investigation of a security event.

-The investigation focused on understanding Sophos **Web Protection, endpoint detection, process lineage, and Threat Graph analysis** by using the harmless EICAR test file.
+Using the harmless EICAR antivirus test file, the investigation explored Sophos **Web Protection, Endpoint Detection, Process Lineage, and Threat Graph** to understand how different security controls contribute to detection and investigation.

-The test was not simply to confirm that Sophos could detect EICAR, but to understand the **security controls involved, the telemetry they generate, and how an analyst can investigate the resulting event**.
+The goal was not simply to verify that Sophos could detect EICAR, but to understand **how the protection layers respond, what telemetry they provide, and how an analyst can investigate the resulting event in Sophos Central.**

 ---